 While researching things to see in Ca Mau I found mentions of a floating market, but these websites were using photos of the Cai Rang Market in Can Tho (which I have been to and recognised).
 Seeing misinformation like this made me wish there was a dedicated Mekong Delta travel guide.

-Vietnam Tourism actually has a slick website (compared to other governmental departments here), but the Mekong section just has a one-page overview.
+Vietnam Tourism actually has a slick website (compared to other governmental departments here), but it now has no dedicated Mekong section.

 There has been talk of a strategy to help Mekong Delta optimise tourism potential, so making a comprehensive guide for the 12 provinces of the Mekong region (mekongdelta.travel for example) would be a good start.